© 2025 Citizen Artist

 "Data does not have to be only numbers-based!" "(ABPE) Allows for more than one way to do scientific research."

 "Having an end product isn’t the purpose; going through the process is the purpose!
-Once I allowed myself to slow down and stop my thinking-brain, I was able to relax and enjoy the dancing shadows and listen to the sounds around me."
+Once I allowed myself to slow down and stop my thinking-brain,

 "Getting to know a plant form through its shadow was so engaging – the concentration put me in another zone."